Who were the Agapemonites

 The Agapemonite Church in Clapton was abandoned by the Agapemonites in the 1920s and acquired by the Ancient Catholic Church in 1956 now renamed Cathedral Church of the Good Shepherd.

-A picture of the Clapton Messiah (Smyth-Piggot)can be seen amongst Colin Smith's excellent Agapemone picture collection no 138.
+A picture of the Clapton Messiah (Smyth-Piggot)can be seen amongst Colin Smith's excellent Agapemone picture collection.

 Agapmone "Spaxton" Colin smith's "byegone spaxton" site